cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-Let’s try deleting some data.
+Let's try deleting some data.
 Make sure to get the ID from your previous calls to `/bikes/all`:

 ```bash
 curl -X DELETE http://localhost:3000/bikes/<ID> | jq . # replace <ID> with an ID from the response to /all